chrisweight/cjw-cli/README.md

+##Work in Progress##

-Work in progress, PoC to help new projects quickly from a preferred Ionic 3.x template with common utilities and dependencies pre-specificied for ease.
+PoC to help new projects quickly from a preferred Ionic 3.x template with common utilities and dependencies pre-specificied for ease.

 ```
 Usage: cw -p [string] -r [string]